These parmesan baked sweet potatoes are the best!

 Ingredients

-- 2 pounds of organic sweet potatoes peeled and cut into halves or quarters depending upon the size of each potato
+- 2 pounds sweet potatoes peeled and cut into halves or quarters depending upon the size of each potato

 - 1/4 cup butter + 2 tablespoons divided